Home | email

 Writing, testing, and revising my Intermediate Trombone Method, which I self-publish, has been a key exercise for me in understanding the educational challenges in detail for players of this age range.
 I greatly enjoy using it in my own teaching and watching students thrive through it!

-I incorporate jazz improvisation and playing by ear into my lessons.
-I have developed the "Easiest Blues Play Along CD", which is now in use by other teachers as well, as an entry level vehicle for exploring blues improvisation.
-In addition to being an important skill, improvisation provides variety in the lesson, and an excellent motivational boost for young students.
+For students who are interested, we can incorporate jazz improvisation into our lessons, and also just simple melodic improvisation.
+In addition to being an important skill, improvisation provides variety in the lesson, and is an excellent motivational boost for young students.

 trombone lesson